RadiusNetworks/omniauth-radius-rails/README.md

 # Kracken Rails Engine

-Rails Engine for use with the Radius Networks Account Server.
+Rails Engine for use with the Radius Networks Account Server, which is also known as Kracken.
+Basically this will configure rails to consume oauth provided from Kracken.

 # Usage

-## A note about the namespace
+## A note about the name

-The top level namespace for this generator is `Kracken`.
-This is not normal for a gem to be called `omniauth-radius-rails` but import a module called `Kracken`.
+the repo is called `omniauth-radius-rails` which is mostly to be an indicator of what this repo does, and to be below the radar on our github page.
+The gem itself is called `kracken`, and so it's top level namespace is `Kracken`.

 ## Control access on a controller